Revisiting Cosine Similarity via Normalized ICA-transformed Embeddings: Decomposition and Interpretation of Cosine Similarity

-Using (\ref{eq:sem}), the expression for the cosine similarity in (\ref{eq:cosine}) can be rewritten as in (\ref{eq:cosine-sem}).
+The expression for the cosine similarity in (\ref{eq:cosine}) can be rewritten as in (\ref{eq:cosine-sem}) with the definition (\ref{eq:sem}).
 Thus, the cosine similarity can be interpreted as the sum of the semantic similarities over all axes.